aurule/Sociogram/README.md

 * background color/texture, with builtins like corkboard and paper
 * relationships with one or both endpoints being other relationships, like in a family tree
 * import graph data from other formats (DOT file, csv, anything supported by networkx, etc.)
+* add notes to each node, relationship, and the diagram as a whole

 Documentation
 ============